Offering Online Therapy

 My Education and Experience

-While majoring in Psychology at the College of Charleston, I spent five weeks in Cambodia and Vietnam with a Psychology Faculty Member where I conducted qualitative research on trauma and mental illness.
-This sparked a passion in me to work toward cultural humility and social justice in my personal and professional life.
+While majoring in Psychology at the College of Charleston, I spent five weeks in Cambodia and Vietnam with a Psychology Faculty Member, where I conducted qualitative research on trauma and mental illness.
+This experience sparked a lasting commitment to cultural humility and social justice in both my personal and professional life.